MJoergen/HyperRAM/src/hyperram/README.md

 ## `hyperram_config.vhd`

-This is the HyperRAM initial configuration.
+This is the HyperRAM "configurator".
 It performs two functions:

 * Wait until the HyperRAM device is operational after reset.
 * Perform a write to configuration register 0 to set latency mode.

+I've chosen to implement it as an Avalon MM "sandwich" to be connected directly to the HyperRAM controller

 ## `hyperram_ctrl.vhd`